niplav/site/grand.md

 the toy cases (at least one that is demanded in [Soares et al.
 2015](./doc/cs/ai/alignment/corrigibility/corrigibility_soares_et_al_2015.pdf),
 so perhaps a "probably" or "may" would be good here.

+### 4.1

+> **However**, if these differences can be cached out in normatively relevant unfairness, political power, or social scarce resourcse such as status (see **box** ), then this **may** be an issue that **may** motivate distributive actions. **However**, redistributing goods may be less important than (if possible) influencing the fairness, power or status.

+(Emphases mine)

+Some quibbles: "However" is written twice, as is "may" in the first sentence.
+And there is a stray space after "box".

+##### Artificial scarcity and coordination limits

+> badly made poetry

+I like the image of someone haphazardly slapping together some poetry with their clumsy hands.